The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Preliminary results for polygonal and polyedral domains

 \section{Preliminary results for polygonal and polyedral domains}

-Before studying in the following sections the regularity issues for the inhomogeneous Dirichlet problem stated in a bounded Lipschitz open set, it is important to recall and analyse the case where the domain is a polygon, and particularly when it is non convex.
+Before studying in the following sections the regularity issues for the inhomogeneous Dirichlet problem stated in a bounded Lipschitz open set, it is important to recall and analyse the case where the domain is a Lipschitz polygonal domain in $\mathbb{R}^2$, and particularly when it is non convex.